TheWinRaRs/Writeups/RACTF/Pwn/Eccentric Encryption Enigma.md

   return CONCAT88(in_RAX,0xa7e160);
 }
 ```
-here, in the function owo, one of the small ciphertexts, T0YqVGBGJzZiLXYp, is referenced.
-Right afterwards, so is the word apollo.
-Why don't we attempt to decrypt T0YqVGBGJzZiLXYp with apollo?
+here, in the function owo, one of the small ciphertexts, `T0YqVGBGJzZiLXYp`, is referenced.
+Right afterwards, so is the word `apollo`.
+Why don't we attempt to decrypt `T0YqVGBGJzZiLXYp` with `apollo`?

-We do, and it decrypts to lastfrag.
+We do, and it decrypts to `lastfrag`.
 Last frag implies fragments, fragments of some form of larger ciphertext or key.
 We decided this had to be on track, and looked for other frags.
 ```C
 undefined  [16] __pyx_pw_3owo_45frag(void)